 Reboot and Test

-It will ask you to confirm, and then it will reboot.
-It should only take a couple minutes, but while you’re waiting, change your computer’s network settings back to DHCP.
+Your EdgeRouter will ask you to confirm, and then it will reboot.
+It should only take a couple minutes, but while you’re waiting, you can change your computer’s TCP/IP settings back to DHCP.

-Within a few minutes, your computer should receive a DHCP address and be able to access the Internet.
+Within a few minutes, your computer should receive a DHCP address from the router and (fingers crossed!) be able to access the Internet.
 Perform a speed test to make sure you’re still seeing fast speeds.

 This was my first test result after the changeover: